odoe/odoenet/markdown-pages/blog/spatial-joins/index.md

 tags: geodev, javascript
 ---

 The landscape of GIS consists of a variety of spatial analysis tasks you might be asked to perform.
-I'll be honest with you, yes, there is a lot you can do in the browser, as JavaScript is pure magic and can do anything, however, some things are probably best left to the desktop or specific server side scripts... like spatial joins.
+I'll be honest with you, yes, there is a lot you can do in the browser, _as JavaScript is pure magic and can do anything_, however, some things are probably best left to the desktop or specific server side scripts... like spatial joins.
 But I'm not here to talk about Python, like I said, JavaScript can do _anything_.

 ## The task